Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

 \subsubsection{Hessian of bifurcated solutions for R variation}

-As discussed after the bifurcation illustrated in Figure \ref{E_R} there are two solutions for $R>2.75 \text{ au}$.
-These (one spin localized/antiferomagnetic (green line ) and one restricted (no localized spin) blue line) solutions are analogous to solution of spin ordered condensed systems and are widely interpreted in terms of the observed spin ordering of stable and unstable phases\cite{Roll2004,Cox1992,Peng-Perdew2017}.
-Since these solutions are remarkable stable in calculations, they can be difficult to identify on the basis of currently used optimization methods \cite{Roll2004}.
-Typically several solutions may appear as stable in uncontrolled calculations.
-(For a brief overview of how spin is controlled in condensed matter calculations see reference \cite{kubicki}.)
+{After the bifurcation with increasing $R$, Figure \ref{E_R}, there are two antisymmetric solutions to the electron mean field problem (one spin localized/antiferromagnetic (green line) and one restricted (no localized spin, blue line)).
+This is similar to the application of DFT methods to real systems (e.g., magnetic materials) in which several solutions (spin orderings) may be found as stationary \cite{kubicki,Roll2004,Peng-Perdew2017}.
+These states are frequently interpreted in terms of the relative spin ordering of phases of different structure with apparent reliability.
+These calculation produce results which correlate well with experimental observations in \cite{kubicki,Roll2004,Peng-Perdew2017}.
+However, in a realistically sized calculation it can be difficult to identify the minimum energy structure on the basis of currently used optimization methods \cite{kubicki,Roll2004}.
+(For a brief overview of how spin is controlled in condensed matter calculations, see reference \cite{kubicki}.)

-The stability/metastability of the solutions along the 2 branches In Figure (\ref{E_R}) can be determined from the Hessian associated with the optimization problem Eq.~(\ref{eq:LDA}) (see Appendix).
-At the bifurcation point, the gradient is zero.
-Numerical estimates of the eigenvalues of the Hessian the optimization problem Eq. (\ref{eq:LDA}) (also calculated via the FEM see appendix) show there is one negative eigenvalue for the RDFT solution beyond the bifurcation point.
+The stability/metastability of the solutions to the {\Hm} problem along the 2 branches In Figure (\ref{E_R}) can be determined by analyzing the eigenvalues of the Hessian associated with the optimization problem (\ref{eq:LDA}) (see the Appendix).
+For stationary solutions the gradient of the total energy (constrained to have the proper normalization) must be zero for any dissent direction.
+For stable stationary solutions all eigenvalues of the Hessian (see the Appendix) must be positive.
+If a solution is unstable there will be at least one negative eigenvalue of the Hessian.
+At the bifurcation point, there will be a zero eigenvalue.}

+Numerical estimates of the eigenvalues of the Hessian the optimization problem (\ref{eq:LDA}) (also calculated via the FEM see appendix) are reported in Table \ref{tab:hess}.
+These show there is one negative eigenvalue for the delocalized RDFT solution (green line Figure \ref{E_R}) beyond the bifurcation point.
 The combination of the zero gradient and the presence of the single negative eigenvalue shows that this is a metastable point in the energy surface.
-This is result may be important to DFT applications in which it is known that it is often difficult to find the true spin ordered minimum energy past the bifurcation point.
-This problem may be caused by the metastability of the delocalized state.
-We collect this information in a table for fixed $\alpha = .93$ (value consistent with the $\alpha$ typically used in DFT applications) varying the bond length in Table \ref{tab:hess}.

 \begin{small}

 \end{small} ~~